alpertunga-bile/lz-string/README.md

 - Includes all compress and decompress functions
 - No dependencies
-  - [] tests require GoogleTest
+  - [ ] tests require GoogleTest
-  - [] benchmark require Google Benchmark
+  - [ ] benchmark requires Google Benchmark
   - [x] They are installed automatically.

 ## Tests